c3se/alvis-intro/tutorial/1_getting_started/README.md

 to exit `less` press <kbd>q</kbd>.

 #### Exercises
-1. On Alvis clone or download the alvis-intro code
+1. On Alvis, clone or download the alvis-intro repository
 2. Change directory to the one containing this text

 ### Submitting a job